EDM115/better-maps/README.md

 To add a new point, go in the search bar and type the name of the place you want to add :
 ![Search bar](./docs/search.png)
 > [!TIP]
-> If results don't appear, it can be either because there's a small problem in the search (try to untype/retype a character) or because of the aggressive security, try to log out, reload and log back in.
+> If results don't appear, it's probably because there's a small problem in the search (try to untype/retype a character).

 You can either search for a specific place, or just enter an address.
 > [!TIP]